Samsung Elec profit guidance beats expectations on one-off gains, outlook weak

 "There's not enough to say positive earnings momentum has come.
 Intensified U.S.-China war, and Japanese export curbs and signs of trade conflicts widening globally are likely to delay recovery," Lee Kyoung-min, analyst at Daishin Securities said.

-That is better than the 6 trillion won Refinitiv SmartEstimate that gives a greater weighting to top-rated analysts, according to Refinitiv data.
+The forecast profit is better than the 6 trillion won indicated by Refinitiv SmartEstimate that gives a greater weighting to top-rated analysts, according to Refinitiv data.

 One-off gains in the display division, which supplies display panels to Apple Inc , were reflected in the operating profit, the company said without elaborating.